 Scenarios of exposure during breastfeeding must be reported, irrespective of the presence of an associated AE.
-An exposure during breastfeeding report is not created when a Pfizer drug specifically approved for use in breastfeeding individuals (eg, vitamins) is administered in accord with authorized use.
+An exposure during breastfeeding report is not created when a Pfizer drug specifically approved for use in breastfeeding individuals (eg, vitamins) is administered in

+CT24-WI-GL02-RF01 6.0 Non-Interventional Study Protocol Template For Primary Data Collection Study Page 52 of 81 accord with authorized use.
 However, if the infant experiences an AE associated with such a drug's administration, the AE is reported together with the exposure during breastfeeding.